-Students wishing departmental proficiency evaluation should first contact Enrollment Services.
+Students who would like to take a departmental proficiency evaluation should first contact Enrollment Services.
 In all cases, decisions concerning the methods used and the decisions regarding awarding of credit on the basis of proficiency belong to the department.
 The student may earn no more than 50% of proficiency credit in the curriculum leading to a degree.

-Fees for proficiency courses at Black Hawk College include a \$10 per credit hour tuition charge which is nonrefundable and a \$1 per course recording fee.
+Fees for proficiency courses at Black Hawk College include a \$10 per credit hour tuition charge which is non-refundable and a \$1 per course recording fee.
 Special fees will be assessed for certain courses requiring additional evaluative materials.